King John Castle: 10 Must-Know Facts About This Lovely Irish Landmark

-King John Castle rises proudly above Munster Province and County Limerick.
-The Castle is located in Southwest Ireland, but it is still easily reached by car from the Dublin Airport.
+King John Castle rises proudly above Munster Province in the heart of Limerick City and its medieval quarter.
+The Castle is located in County Limerick in Southwest Ireland, but it is still easily reached by car from the Dublin Airport.

-The journey of approximately two hours starts by getting on M7 for about 90 minutes and then veering onto R445 until you reach the city center of Limerick and spot the signs leading to the parking area for the Castle.
+The journey of approximately two hours starts by getting on M7 for about 90 minutes and then veering onto R445 until you reach the city center of Limerick and spot the signs leading to the parking area for King John's Castle.

 Here are some fun facts about this amazing Irish landmark.
 Hopefully they will entice you to pay a visit in person!